Basic Quantum Algorithms: Two-qubit quantum gates

 The CNOT and $C(Z)$ gates are connected as shown by the following circuit equivalence:

 The equivalence follows from

 which can be shown using the matrix representation.
-There is an alternative way of showing the equivalence by using the fact that $H^2=I$ and then $I\otimes H$ can be replaced by $C(H)$ because two $H$'s act trivially if the CNOT's control is not activated.
+There is an alternative way of showing the equivalence by using the fact that $H^2=I$ and then $I\otimes H$ can be replaced by $C(H)$ because two $H$'s act trivially if the CNOT's control is inactive.
 Then